-The Northern Region Soil Manual (U.S. Department of Agriculture 2014) defines the primary types of ground disturbance and thresholds for detrimental soil disturbance (DSD).
+The Northern Region Soil Manual (FSM 2550-2014-1) defines the primary types of ground disturbance and thresholds for detrimental soil disturbance (DSD).
 The methods described could be difficult to consistently apply in the field under variable soil and landscape conditions.
 To augment these methods, the Custer Gallatin has applied National Cooperative Soil Survey field sampling criteria along with observing vegetation response, and representative soil profile sampling.
 These combined methods have enhanced the consistency of soil monitoring results on the Custer Gallatin.

-Defining the Activity Area for Soil Quality Standards
+Defining the Activity Area for the Soil Quality Standard